muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation.md

 may be added later.

-Temporal types in the general case are excluded because the **Measure** type should be able to represent all their variations in a more generic manner.
-A Duration is a **Measure** consisting of units like {year,month,day,hour,minute,second} where all are optional, and an Instant is an Era/Calendar paired with a Duration defining an offset from it, again all parts optional because we support partials, and also this means
+Temporal types in the general case are excluded because the **Measure** types should be able to represent all their variations in a more generic manner.
+A Duration is a **Compound Measure** consisting of units like {year,month,day,hour,minute,second} where all are optional, and an Instant is an Era/Calendar paired with a Duration defining an offset from it, again all parts optional because we support partials, and also this means